codatio/codat-docs/docs/using-the-api/webhooks/overview.md

 :::note Using our legacy webhooks?

-If you have been using our webhooks prior to March 6, 2024, we recommend migrating over to the new service.
+If you have been using our webhooks before March 6, 2024, we recommend migrating them to the new service.
-Details on how do migrate can be found in our [migration guide](/using-the-api/webhooks/migration-guide).
+See how you can migrate in our [migration guide](/using-the-api/webhooks/migration-guide).

-You can find the old documentation here:
+You can view the old webhook service documentation here:

 - [View rule types](/using-the-api/webhooks/legacy/core-rules-types)
 - [Create or update rules](/using-the-api/webhooks/legacy/core-rules-create)